oatcode/portal/README.md

 # Usage

-Wrap the tunnel connection with Framer interface and use TunnelServe:
+Wrap the tunnel connection with Framer interface and use Serve:

-    coch := make(chan portal.ConnectOperation)
-    portal.TunnelServe(ctx, framer, coch)
+    tn := portal.Tunnel{}
+    tn.Serve(ctx, framer)

 Framer interface is for reading and writing messages with boundaries (i.e. frame).
 The examples show a simple length/bytes and WebSocket framer.

-coch is the channel to handle incoming proxy connection.
-Fill the ConnectOperation struct with net.Conn and proxy connect address.
-The examples illustrate how this is done with Go's http Hijack function.
+For incoming proxy connections, pass the processing to the tunnel with:

+    tn.Hijack(w, r)